There are no items to display at this time

-2017 Hazard Mitigation Plan Update: The 2017 East Providence Hazard Mitigation Plan has been approved by FEMA and was formally adopted by the East Providence City Council on March 7, 2017.
+2017 Hazard Mitigation Plan Update: The FEMA-approved 2017 East Providence Hazard Mitigation Plan is available at the link below.
 Comments are always welcome.
-It can be viewed using this link: 2017 East Providence Local Hazard Mitigation Plan
+2017 East Providence Local Hazard Mitigation Plan

-Community Rating System: The City of East Providence is enrolled in FEMA's "Community Rating System" (CRS), which provides a 5% discount on federal flood insurance premiums for East Providence policy holders.
-The discount for new and renewed floodplain policies will increase to 10% starting October 1, 2017.
+Community Rating System: The City of East Providence is enrolled in FEMA's "Community Rating System" (CRS), which provides a discount on Federal flood insurance premiums for East Providence standard-rate policy holders.
+The discount for new standard-rate policies and those renewed after October 1, 2017 is 10%.
 Please call our office if you have any questions.